 Exploring a hierarchical block symbol in a hierarchical schematic design

-Using these systems was difficult enough working with a regular hierarchical design, but when it came to repeating blocks of circuitry in a multi-channel design it became a nightmare.
+Using these systems was difficult enough to work with a regular hierarchical design, but when it came to repeating blocks of circuitry in a multi-channel design it became a nightmare.
 A multi-channel design can be very difficult and complex and you need to be careful about the following:

-- Even more care must be taken to correctly manage the files and configurations of the sub-sheets then in a regular hierarchical design.
+- Even more, care must be taken to correctly manage the files and configurations of the sub-sheets than in a regular hierarchical design.

 - Passing properties correctly through multi-channels can be difficult.